In addition to the general requirements for all Religion PhD degrees, HCRNA

 In connection with the qualifying examination, students will submit a long paper comparing Christianity and another religion (A paper written for a course is acceptable).

-After completion of the dissertation, the student defends it before the committee in accordance with School of Religion procedures.
+After completion of the dissertation, the student defends it before the committee in accordance with School of Arts & Humanities procedures.